VertebrateResequencing/wr/.docs/nextflow/gaps.md

   for shell execution, but none are available as callable Groovy functions in expressions or closures.
 - `env(name)` — returns the value of an environment variable from the launch environment.
 New in Nextflow 25.04.
-Different from `Channel.env` (a channel factory).
 May appear in config files and parameter defaults.
 - `tuple(args...)` — creates a tuple (list) from its arguments.
 Used in `map` closures and workflow wiring as an alternative to list literals.
 - `record([options])` — creates a typed record instance from named